infinum/ios-sentinel/README.md

 ### Available custom tools

 *CustomInfoTool* is used on the `Device`, and `Application` tabs.
-It's primary use is to list out properties and their values.
+Its primary use is to list out properties and their values.

-*CustomLocationTool* is used to give the ability to change the current user location.
+*CustomLocationTool* is used to change the current user's location.
 After changing the location, the application will have to be restarted.

 *TextEditingTool* is used to give the ability to edit a value.
 Where you have to provide a `getter`, and a `setter` for the property you want to change dynamically.